Last week I put together a handful of elements to rounds out my Arab Nomads for DBA 3.0. This weekend I fielded the army for the first time.

 However the Arabs lost some of their camels to a fierce counter-attack by the Roman general.

-This enabled freed him up to support the rest of the Roman cavalry, and a second element of camels was lost.
+This freed him up to support the rest of the Roman cavalry, and a second element of camels was lost.

 The cavalry could now concentrate on defending the Roman flank.